The State of Florida issues Hurricane Sally updates

 FLORIDA DEPARTMENT OF HEALTH

-- The Florida Department of Health (DOH) is identifying and preparing to support any healthcare facilities that may be impacted by flooding due to Hurricane Sally.
+- The Florida Department of Health (DOH) has staged 41 ambulances and two ambu-buses to support 911 augmentation, health care facilities augmentation and community paramedicine missions.

-- DOH has issued guidance on how Floridians can protect themselves from viruses and bacteria that may be in flood waters.
-The guidance is available here.
+- DOH is coordinating with the Agency for Health Care Administration to monitor health care facilities in impacted areas to ensure patient safety and ability to sustain services.

+- DOH is providing public health messaging on flood water safety, carbon monoxide safety, food safety and after storm precautions.

 - DOH is continuing to support sheltering operations for counties with open shelters.